 U.S Supreme Court Review

 There are limited ways for a criminal case to reach the U.S. Supreme Court.
-If you have exhausted the appellate process, talk with an attorney about the federal appellate process in regard to Supreme Court review.
-A federal appellate lawyer should be able to advise you on when Supreme Court review may be appropriate and how to seek that review through a petition for a writ of certiorari.
+If you have exhausted the appellate process, talk with an attorney about the federal appellate process in regard to the Supreme Court review.
+A qualified federal appellate lawyer can advise you on when a Supreme Court review may be appropriate and how to seek that review through a petition for a writ of certiorari.

 Review of a District Court's Decision

-The attorneys at Spolin Law P.C. may be able to guide you through filing an appeal in a U.S. Court of Appeals following a district court’s verdict or sentence.
-We are well-versed in federal appellate procedure, including notice of appeal deadlines, certificates of appealability, stays, post-conviction motions, written brief requirements, oral argument requirements, forms, and more.
+Experienced appellate attorneys can guide defendants through filing an appeal in a U.S. Court of Appeals following a district court's verdict or sentence.
+Qualified practitioners are well-versed in federal appellate procedure, including notice of appeal deadlines, certificates of appealability, stays, post-conviction motions, written brief requirements, oral argument requirements, forms, and more.